wilson0x4d/gadeu/README.md

             self.set_status(204)
 ```

-In the above example, ``FakeApi:put`` has been decorated with ``@authorization.apiKey`` which will force a check for a valid API Key.
+In the above example, ``FakeApi.put`` has been decorated with ``@authorization.apiKey`` which will force a check for a valid API Key.
 The expectations of that check are implemented via the ``ApiKeyAuthorizationHandler`` configured in the first few lines of the example.
 There are more options than are shown here, but this basic setup is enough for a server to check for a valid API Key.

 If you need to generate an encryption key there is a ``TokenUtil`` class that exposes a ``createTokenKey(...)`` method which you can use for this purpose, example: